yan-duarte/yan-duarte.github.io/_posts/2016-09-12-RMP-Assignment3.md

 [2] The condition number is large, 3.58e+03.
 This might indicate that there are strong multicollinearity or other numerical problems.
 ```

+For the polynomial OLS Regression Results, we can see that the p-value still less than 0.05 assuming that we can reject the null hypothesis and concludes that the correlation between sugar consumption and incidence of breast cancer is significantly strong.

+The coefficient for sugar consumption is 0.3680, for the polynomial sugar consumption we have a value of 0.0020 and for the intercept 34.4829.
+This means that the equation for the best line of this graph is:

+breastCancer100th = 34.4829 + 0.3680 * meanSugarPerson + 0.0020 * meanSugarPerson²

+The R-square in this scenario is slightly greater than the previous and can be interpreted as If we know the sugar consumption grams per day of a woman we can predict 43% of the variability we will see in the incidence of breast cancer cases.

 ```python
 # adding food consumption